Beginning January 18, at 9:00 AM, we will launch Sunday School (Equipping Hour) for all ages as a regular time of teaching and discipleship.

-We certainly weren't born with this passion.
-Nor did it appear out of nowhere, or because we decided it was time to settle down and become religious, churchgoing people.
-Like every son and daughter of Adam, we were born in sin (Psa.
+We were certainly not born with this passion.
+Nor did it arise from nowhere, or because we decided it was time to settle down and become religious, churchgoing people.
+Like every son and daughter of Adam, we were born in sin (Ps.
 51:5; Rom.
-5:12-19).
-Prior to being rescued by the grace of God, we loved the darkness of our sin and wanted to continue wallowing in our filth and rebellion (John 3:19).
-We hated God (Rom.
+5:12–19).
+Before being rescued by God’s grace, we loved the darkness of our sin and would have perferred to remain in our filth and rebellion (John 3:19).
+We hated the living God (Rom.
 1:30).
-We loved and idolized His gifts, but wanted nothing to do with Him (Rom.
+We loved and idolized His gifts, yet wanted nothing to do with Him (Rom.
 1:25).

-This hatred wasn't expressed in verbal utterances like, "I hate God," but was expressed by the way we lived our lives in wicked avoidance of the light (John 3:20).
-Although we, with the rest of mankind, had a real and inescapable sense of His existence, we refused to honor and give thanks to Him as the gracious Giver of life and breath and everything (Rom.
-1:20-21; Acts 17:25).
-The glory of the immortal God, meant to be our joy and treasure, we sinfully exchanged for lesser, trivial, worthless things.
-Instead of drinking from Him as the fountain of living waters, we drank down sin as if it were water.
-Instead of seeking the God from whom every blessing flows, we sought to satisfy ourselves with everything but God, and proved - by our own experience - that what He had long ago spoken concerning the human race was and is still absolutely true:
+Our hatred for God was revealed in the way we lived in wicked avoidance of the light (John 3:20).
+Though we, with the rest of mankind, possessed an undeniable awareness of His existence, we refused to honor Him or give thanks to Him as the gracious Giver of life and breath and all things (Rom.
+1:20–21; Acts 17:25).
+The glory of the immortal God, meant to be our joy and treasure, we exchanged for trivial and worthless substitutes.
+Instead of drinking from God, the fountain of living waters, to satisfy our thirsty souls, we drank down sin as though it were water.
+Instead of seeking the God from whom every blessing flows, we sought to satisfy ourselves with everything but Him, and proved by our own experience that what He declared long ago concerning the human race was and is still absolutely true:

-Our attitude towards our Creator was identical to that which the citizens in Christ's parable had towards their nobleman: "We do not want this man to reign over us!"
+Our attitude toward our Creator was the same as that of the citizens in Christ’s parable who said, “We do not want this man to reign over us!”
 (Luke 19:14).
-Seeking to be our own gods, we despised His glory, ignored His laws, disdained His sovereignty, and had no desire to submit to His will.
-Though some of us were religious, churchgoing people, we were like those of whom God spoke when He said,
+Wanting to be our own gods, we despised His glory, ignored His laws, disdained His sovereignty, and had no desire to submit to His will.
+Even when some of us were religious and churchgoing, we were like those of whom God said,

 This people draw near with their mouth and honor me with their lips, but their hearts are far from Me.
-(Isaiah 29:13)
+(Isa.
+29:13)

-Like whitewashed tombs, some of us appeared beautiful and clean on the outside, but inwardly were fully hypocrisy, death, and all uncleanness.
-On the other hand, some of us could say with Thomas Terry,
+Like whitewashed tombs, some of us appeared beautiful and clean on the outside, but inside were filled with hypocrisy, death, and all uncleanness.
+Others of us could echo the words of Thomas Terry:

-There used to be a time when we were fine living life with no particular religious bend, pretending to be our own gods [and] inventing our own systems of belief so as to not depend on anything other than our own self-governing consent.1
+There was a time when we were fine living life with no particular religious bend, pretending to be our own gods, inventing our own systems of belief so as not to depend on anything other than our own self-governing consent.

-Regardless of how different our pasts were, we all had one thing in common: we were dead in the trespasses and sins in which we once walked (Eph.
+Regardless of our different pasts, we had one thing in common: we were dead in the trespasses and sins in which we once walked (Eph.
 2:1).
-We followed the course of this godless world as blind captives of the devil.
-We all once lived in the passions of our sinful natures, carrying out the base desires of the body and the mind, and like the rest of mankind, we deserved God's wrath and curse for the countless ways we trivialized His majesty and belittled His glory.
-Our iniquities had risen higher than our heads and our guilt had mounted up to the heavens (Ezra 9:6).
+We sheepishly followed the course of this godless world as blind captives of the devil.
+We lived in the passions of our flesh, carrying out the desires of the body and the mind, and like the rest of mankind, we stood under God’s wrath and curse for the countless ways we trivialized His majesty and belittled His glory.
+Our iniquities had truly risen higher than our heads, and our guilt had mounted up to the heavens (Ezra 9:6).

 Blinded by sin (1 John 2:11),